JonPSmith/EfCore.SoftDeleteServices-Old/README.md

 - `IsValid` is true if no errors where found.
 - `Errors` List of errors - empty list if no errors.
 - `Result` (int) returns
-   - *Success*: number of entity classes were visited.
+   - *Success*: number of entity classes were set/reset/deleted etc.
    - *Errors*: will be 0.
    - *Not Found*: if `notFoundAllowed` is false then will have a error if the entity wasn't found, Otherwise it will be -1 to signify it couldn't find it (useful for Web APIs).
 - `Message` which provides a user-friendly message saying what has happened, for instance "Successfully soft deleted that entry".
 If errors then `Message` says "Failed with xx errors".